 Coping with the presence of a manipulative person in your life can be hard, and if you are thinking about how to expose a narcissist, it is natural to feel scared, low on self-worth, and overwhelmed.
 You find yourself at the receiving end of the blame for everything that goes wrong.
 You get smeared, manipulated, and it takes every ounce of your energy to survive the narcissistic person.
 Of course, at some point, you’d want to call them out for behavioral tendencies that qualify as emotional abuse.

 Be warned, exposing a narcissist and to get away from them without reproach isn’t easy.
 They’ll use every trick of manipulation they have mastered over the years to pin the blame on you.
 So, arm yourself with all the information you need to expose a narcissistic person.

-It is important to understand what are the traits of this personality type before you start contemplating how does someone exposes a narcissist.
-That’s because narcissism is often used as a generic term to describe anyone who is even borderline self-indulgent or self-absorbed.
+And what are the traits of a narcissist?
+It is important to understand this before you start contemplating how to reveal their truth to others.
+That’s because most people use narcissism as a generic term to describe anyone who is even borderline self-indulgent or self-absorbed.

 - An inflated sense of self

 - A compulsive need for attention

 - Complete lack of empathy